microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/more-labs/index.md

 # More Labs

-These "bonus" labs build upon the foundational knowledge from Labs 0-3 and will capture advanced usage scenarios or dive deeper into key features with more nuanced exercises.
+These "bonus" labs build upon the foundational knowledge from Labs 0-3 and will capture advanced usage scenarios or dive deeper into key features with more nuanced exercises. _They are meant to be completed at home, or if time permits in venue AFTER you complete the core labs_.

 ### Prerequisites

-Before starting these bonus labs, you should have:
+!!! info "Before starting these bonus labs, you should have:"

-- ✓ Completed Labs 0-3 (core labs)
+    - [X] Completed Labs 0-3 (core labs)
-- ✓ Understanding of basic red teaming concepts
+    - [X] Understanding of basic red teaming concepts
-- ✓ Familiarity with Azure AI Foundry SDK
+    - [X] Familiarity with Azure AI Foundry SDK
-- ✓ Active Azure AI Foundry project
+    - [X] Active Azure AI Foundry project

 ---

-## Lab 4: Red Team the Zava Chatbot
+## Lab 4: Red Teaming Cora

-**Duration:** 45-60 minutes | **Difficulty:** 🟠 Advanced
+**Duration:** 45-60 minutes

 Test a production-ready AI shopping assistant with real product data for safety vulnerabilities using baseline and advanced attack strategies.

-**What You'll Learn:**
+**What You'll Do**

 - Create Azure AI Agents with file search capabilities
 - Run baseline red teaming scans with direct attacks